nnodubukkie/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 0 - Write a function that concatenates two strings.

-1 - Write a function that concatenates two0 strings.

-2 - Write a function that copies a string.
+1 - Write a function that copies a string.

 3 - Write a function that compares two strings.